 This book is great in that it is suitable and can be applied to any child – tots, toddlers, tweens, or teens; because it so practical.
 You’ll find that some of the scenarios or examples don’t particularly fit in today’s society – but the gist remains the same.

 This book is not for you – it’s specifically written for your teen.

 I really like this one, because the author is really talking to your teen in a way that makes them understand what they are going through.
 It speaks to them in a language that is easy to understand and relate to, and we all know how short our teens’ attention spans can be when it comes to things that don’t relate to their friends or social circles.

 This book teaches our teens how the little character (Anxiety), that is somewhat ruling their lives, can be managed and overcome.

 You can listen to a wee snippet here.

 You know those moments when you have no idea what to talk to your teen about because they just seem so uninterested?
 Well, this book helps you get over those times.
-It helps you to raise topics in a non-intrusive way – but it still open the doors for refection and honesty.
+It helps you to raise topics in a non-intrusive way – but it still opens the doors for reflection and honesty.

 I feel that this resource is also good for new step-parents who are trying to raise teens, who the possibly have no connection with.